 Dogs are not allowed on Coronado Beach!

-You can take your pup to dog beach on the North end of the island to play!
+You can take your pup to the dog beach on the North end of the island to play!
 But unfortunately Coronado Beach isn’t the best bet for photos with your fur babies.

 Parking at Coronado Beach: